michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 To receive an additional excused absence, you must ask in advance, and receive an acknowledgment from the instructor.
-Excusable absences include family emergencies, job interviews, vastly different time zones, and presenting at a conference.
+Excusable absences include family emergencies, job interviews, vastly different time zones, presenting at a conference, and poor internet connectivity.

 To receive credit
 for attendance, you must arrive on time.
 No late assignments will be accepted.